dabit3/aws-amplify-workshop-web/README.md

 - Build Command: npm run-script build
 - Start Command: npm run-script start
 - Do you want to use an AWS profile?
 Y
-- Please choose the profile you want to use: amplify-cli-user (or your preferred profile)
+- Please choose the profile you want to use: amplify-workshop-user (or your preferred profile)
 ```

 The Amplify CLI has initialized a new project & you will see a new folder: __amplify__ & a new file called __aws-exports.js__ in the root directory.
 These files hold your project configuration.